LCHS Adoption Process

 Thank You for Choosing To Adopt!

 Congratulations on your decision to adopt a shelter dog or cat.
-Every year, ten million healthy animals in the United States.
-Three thousand in Licking County alone will be euthanized because of a lack of good homes.
+Every year, millions of healthy animals in the United States will be euthanized because of a lack of good homes.
 Your decision to adopt a shelter pet makes you part of the solution to this tragedy, sets an example for others and saves an animal from uncertain fate.
 Be proud of your decision — we are!

 Are You Ready?